 Students who take an exam at their school or with a homeschool proctor may qualify on the basis of finishing in the top half in Europe on that version of the Exam (students who take the Exam at a tournament site can also qualify as mentioned, by being in the top half of students in their age division on an Exam at that site), or by reaching the qualifying score for the World Championships.

-An official sample version of the CQE is available here together with its answer key.
-For further practice resources, see the past Exams on the US Geography Olympiad website here.
+Past versions of the CQE and their answer keys are available here.
+For further practice resources, see the past Exams on the US Geography Championships website here.
 Note that these Exams have more of a focus on the geography of the USA than we will have on the CQE in Europe.
 Roughly 30-40% of the questions on the CQE will focus on the geography of Europe; the other questions will focus on the geography of other parts of the world.